binhrobles/rusty-bikes/services/README.md

 ### Labeling Examples

 Because of directionality, we'll save labeling metadata for each **Way** twice, once for the "standard" direction, and once for the "reverse" direction.
 We'll indicate this by creating 2 Way entries, one with the regular, positive ID, and one with a _negative_ id.
 We can be certain that [no OSM IDs will be negative](https://wiki.openstreetmap.org/wiki/Elements#Common_attributes).
+The `Road` type will always be the same, but the `Cycleway` and `Salmon` tags may differ.

+Bikers going the opposite direction will check first for dedicated infrastructure in their direction, or use the contraflow bike infra.

+TODO: Make this a test suite

-#### Ex 1: Bidirectional Road w/ Asymmetric Bike Lanes
+#### Ex 1: Bidirectional Road w/ One Bike Lane

 [Clermont Ave](https://www.openstreetmap.org/way/654744285#map=16/40.6911/-73.9704&layers=Y) is mapped from North to South, so `right` designations apply to the southbound direction, and `left` designations apply to the northbound direction.